 - 1. Be familiar with this syllabus and the lecture and lab calendars. - 2.
 Consult the course calendars regularly to ensure you stay abreast of the current topics of discussion. - 3.
-You should anticipate spending at a minimum 1 2 hours each day studying information discussed in this course.
+You should anticipate spending, at a minimum, 1-2 hours each day studying information discussed in this course.
 This may includes review of notes, reading the required textbooks, or discussing topics with your peers (group study). - 4.
-As the instructor, I have prescribed to the iTunes University, thus each lecture hour is recorded and can be down loaded from the link on the Fundamentals in Diagnostic Imaging home page of MyParker. - 5.
+Each lecture hour is recorded and can be downloaded from the link on the Fundamentals in Diagnostic Imaging home page of MyParker or through Itunes University.
+These should be reviewed as needed. - 5.
 Utilize the Parker Radiology Website.
-There is link on the fundamentals in Diagnostic Imaging home page of MyParker. - 6.
+There is link on the Fundamentals in Diagnostic Imaging home page of MyParker. - 6.
 Come to each class meeting prepared, no matter if it is lecture or lab.
 Know what topics are to be discussed and read ahead. - 7.
-Participate in lecture and lab sessions.
-This will, of course, be facilitated by coming prepared. - 8.
+Participate in lecture and lab sessions. - 8.
 Come see me if you need any help.
 You may also inquire about a tutor in the Student Affairs office.